 >>Read more about the VisitOz program and learn how to apply

 Especially for those headed to tropical Queensland, there are ample opportunities to work on fruit farms.
 While fruit picking is certainly labor intensive, you can earn good money while slinging bananas or picking tangerines.
-In fact, most fruit picking jobs pay $16-$20/hour.
+Most fruit picking jobs pay upwards of $20/hour.

 Much like the VisitOz agricultural work, fruit picking also tends to take place in more out of the way spots in Australia, meaning you’ll be able to save most of what you are making on the farm.
 A few months of fruit picking can allow you to take off the rest of the year and see Australia, an opportunity that is probably worth picking bananas for a couple of months.

-Plus, with tons of international young folk working on the fruit farms, you may even have some fun while working.
+Plus, with tons of international young folk working on the fruit farms, you’ll probably have fun while working.
 I visited the Codge Lodge near Cairns, Queensland—a working hostel where young folks live and pick bananas at a nearby farm.
 The hostel was clean and had a fun atmosphere, complete with a pool and bar/restaurant featuring a brand new karaoke machine (which hostel and farm owner Mark was more than eager to show off by giving us his best rendition of Sweet Caroline).

 Hostels, bars, restaurants and sail boats are also often looking for employees.
-If you are uneasy with the idea of mustering cattle on horseback and can’t really imagine yourself picking bananas for several months, getting a job washing dishes, serving drinks, waiting tables or even cooking on a sail boat are all also options.
+If you’re uneasy with the idea of herding cattle on horseback and can’t really imagine yourself picking bananas for several months, getting a job washing dishes, serving drinks, waiting tables or even cooking on a sail boat are all also options.

 During my time in Australia, I met many international folks on working holiday visas who had managed to get jobs at bars, on boats and in restaurants.
 While these cushier jobs tend to be a little more elusive than fruit picking or farm labor, they nonetheless exist and serve as yet another option for those looking to extend their travels with a working holiday visa.